hashicorp/terraform/website/source/docs/providers/openstack/r/networking_port_v2.html.markdown

 * `subnet_id` - (Required) Subnet in which to allocate IP address for this port.

 * `ip_address` - (Optional) IP address desired in the subnet for this port.
-If you don't specify `ip_address`, OpenStack will be allocated an available IP address to this port.
+If you don't specify `ip_address`, an available IP address from the specified subnet will be allocated to this port.

 ## Attributes Reference